SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 The *setter name* and enclosing parentheses are optional.
 If you provide a setter name, it is used as the name of the parameter to the setter.
 If you do not provide a setter name, the default parameter name to the setter is ``value``.
-That type of the *setter name* must be the same as the *return type*.
+The type of the *setter name* must be the same as the *return type*.

 You can overload a subscript declaration in the type in which it is declared, as long as the *parameters* or the *return type* differ from the one you're overloading.
 You can also override a subscript declaration inherited from a superclass.
-When you do so, you must mark the overridden subscript declaration with the ``override`` keyword.
+When you do so, you must mark the overridden subscript declaration with the ``override`` declaration modifier.

 You can also declare subscripts in the context of a protocol declaration, as described in :ref:`Declarations_ProtocolSubscriptDeclaration`.